 - Use DebugBear real user monitoring to identify what interactions result in slow UI updates

 - Minimize overall CPU time and blocking tasks that can delay event processing (measured by the Total Blocking Time metric)

 First Input Delay is an older performance metric that is being replaced by Interaction to Next Paint.
 It has two key limitations:

 - It only considers the first user interaction on the page

 - It only measures how long it takes for the browser to start responding to user input, not how long it takes to finish responding

 The new Interaction to Next Paint metric was created to address both of these issues.

 Ideally, the First Input Delay should be under 100ms.

-Layout instability can hurt user experience, for example if a button moves around while the user is trying to click it, or if text shifts around after the user started reading.
+Layout instability can cause users to be disoriented, for example if a button moves around while the user is trying to click it, or if text shifts around after the user starts reading.